-"Tribal Land" means all lands within the exterior boundaries of any land formally designated by the federal government as a Tribal reservation or land set apart by the federal government for a Tribe's use such as pueblos and tribal trust lands but it does not include land that the Tribe acquired legal title through nonfederal designation or award, unless the tribe has obtained a federal public law stating that the Tribal members who reside in a particularly named area shall be considered (without any fiscal year limitation) for the purposes of the United States Housing Act of 1937 or such other federal housing law as residing on an Indian reservation or other Indian area.
+"Tribal Land" means all lands within the exterior boundaries of any land formally designated by the federal government as a Tribal reservation or land set apart by the federal government for a Tribe's use such as pueblos and tribal trust lands but it does not include land that the Tribe acquired legal title through non-federal designation or award, unless the tribe has obtained a federal public law stating that the Tribal members who reside in a particularly named area shall be considered (without any fiscal year limitation) for the purposes of the United States Housing Act of 1937 or such other federal housing law as residing on an Indian reservation or other Indian area.
 The Project must be wholly located in the particular area stated in the federal public law to be considered to be Tribal Land.

-"Total Direct Construction Costs" means the costs to construct the Project which matches the construction contract and line 52 on Form 3 of the development budget.
+"Total Direct Construction Costs" means the costs to construct the Project which matches the construction contract and line 47 on Form 3 of the Development Budget.

-"Total Project Square Footage" or "Construction Gross Area."
-The Total Project Square Footage (also called "Construction Gross Area") as defined in the Building Owners and Managers Association International Multi-

-Unit Residential Buildings: Standard Methods of Measurement (ANSI/BOMA Z65.4-2010).
+"Total Project Square Footage" or "Construction Gross Area" means the Total Project Square Footage (also called "Construction Gross Area") as defined in the Building Owners and Managers Association International Multi-Unit Residential Buildings: Standard Methods of Measurement (ANSI/BOMA Z65.4-2010).
 It includes all residential and Common Area Facilities buildings in the Project and is measured to the building perimeter, a closed line that encompasses all structured elements of each building at every level including basements and penthouses but excluding roofs (unless they are used for Structured Parking).
-It includes all fully enclosed areas including stairs, elevators, HVAC shafts, pipes, flues, as well as structured unenclosed areas such as balconies, roof terraces, plazas, decks, porches, exterior stairs and corridors.
+It includes all fully enclosed areas including stairs, elevators, HVAC shafts, pipes, flues, as well as structured unenclosed areas, such as balconies, roof terraces, plazas, decks, porches, exterior stairs and corridors.
 Areas with restricted headroom are included within the building perimeter.
-Not included within the building perimeter are the following: commercial space; non-structural protrusions, including eves; cornices; canopies; awnings, sills; ledges; chimneys; casing; wainscoting; gutters; downspouts; signs; shutters; attached electrical or mechanical systems; and decorative projections.
+Not included within the building perimeter are the following: commercial space; non-structural protrusions including eves, cornices, canopies, awnings, sills, ledges, chimneys, casing, wainscoting, gutters, downspouts, signs, shutters, attached electrical or mechanical systems and decorative projections.
 The "Construction Gross Area" must be prepared and certified by the architect of record for the Project, who may not be an employee of the Applicant or Developer.
-If the architect of record is an employee of the Applicant or Developer must prepare and certify the Construction Gross Area.
+If the architect of record is an employee of the Applicant or Developer, a third party architect or engineer with no Controlling Interest in the Applicant or Developer must prepare and certify the Construction Gross Area.

-"Total Construction Cost" means the Total Construction cost (Line#55) from Form 3, Development Budget, less any of the following costs that are included within Line #55: (a) Governmental Permits and Fees, including Impact Fees and Utility Fees; (b) Builders Risk Insurance; (c) All bonds, including Payment and Performance Bonds and Public Improvement Bonds.
+"Total Construction Cost" means the Total Construction Cost (Line 55) from Form 3 Development Budget less any of the following costs that if included within Line 55: 1) Governmental Permits and Fees including Impact Fees and Utility Fees; 2) Builders Risk Insurance (Line 44); 3) all bonds including Payment and Performance Bonds and Public Improvement Bonds (Line 44).